 Skepticism about social psychology

-Most psychological research doesn't replicate, but social psych research is particularly bad.
+Most psychological research doesn't replicate, but social psych research has been hit particularly hard.

-Even if certain social psychology findings are accurate at present, such findings are fundamentally transitory.
+While certain social psychology findings may be accurate at present, many findings are fundamentally temporally locked to the era during which the research gets conducted.
 Society changes with generation, location, and world events.
 What was true of social dynamics in 1950s America is not true of social dynamics in 2020s Ukraine, 1890s Germany, or Han Dynasty China.

 Social psychology can still be quite interesting.

-Social psychology involves building a career on what is hot and topical right now.
+Social psychology often involves building a career on current events, on what is hot and topical right now.

 This could be quite interesting to the person doing the research or to a public that is curious about current affairs.